Skip to main content

 Nike - Court Vision Low - White/Blue 9.5

-Bummed on the quality of Adidas having gone through my 3rd pair and all wore out within a year.
-Both Superstars developed a hole on the right foot on the outer side below the little toe; the tailor’s bunion.
-The Stan Smith’s developed tears on the upper sole.
+I’m feeling bummed about the quality of Adidas shoes, having gone through three pairs, all of which wore out within a year.
+Both pairs of Superstars developed a hole on the right foot on the outer side below the little toe—the tailor’s bunion.
+My Stan Smiths developed tears on the upper sole.

-I’m going to give Nike another go and added a pair of Court Vision Low to minimize usage of my AF1’s and also to prepare me for eventually a pair of Jordan 1’s.
+To change things up, I’m giving Nike another go and added a pair of Court Vision Low to minimize usage of my Air Force 1s and prepare for eventually getting a pair of Jordans.

-The closest comparison I have are with the Air Force 1’s and the Court Vision are a cheaper version.
-Build quality looks coarse and I don’t have confidence it’ll hold up as well as the AF1, but at 1/2 the price, it’ll do fine as a beater pair of white shoes.
+The closest comparison I have is with the Air Force 1s, and the Court Vision are a cheaper version.
+The build quality looks coarse, and I’m not entirely confident they’ll hold up as well as the AF1s.
+However, at half the price, they’ll serve fine as a beater pair of white shoes.

-I’ll see how they go and likely go for a pair of Jordan 1 Low in the classic red/white/black color way.
-From what people are saying go either lows or highs on Jordan 1’s as mids build quality might not be up to par.
+I’m planning to aim for a pair of Jordan 1 Low in the classic red/white/black colorway.
+From what I’ve read, it’s best to go with either lows or highs for Jordan 1s, as the mids might not have the same build quality.

 Inventory Check 2022

-Break in period is similar to the Stan Smith’s and might take 1-2 weeks.
-It’s not as supple and smooth like the AF1’s.
-I get the most pain in the toe box and these are sized 9.5 vs 9 on the AF1, the Milers are 10, but these seem to fit right at 9.5 so I didn’t want to size them up, neither.
+The break-in period for the Court Visions is similar to the Stan Smiths and might take 1-2 weeks.
+They’re not as supple and smooth as the AF1s.
+I experienced the most pain in the toe box; these are sized 9.5 vs. 9 on the AF1s, while the Milers are 10.
+However, these seem to fit right at 9.5, so I didn’t want to size them up.

-Looks, they are decent and better than the Adidas Superstars.
-The only small thing that bugs me are the perforated holes in the upper sole above the toes.
-Why couldn’t they simply copy the same pattern as the AF1’s?
+In terms of looks, they’re decent and better than the Adidas Superstars.
+The only small detail that bugs me are the perforated holes in the upper sole above the toes.
+Why couldn’t they simply copy the same pattern as the AF1s?
 It’s not a big deal, just aesthetics, but I’ll get used to them.

-These shoes are still painful in the toebox and I should have gone 1/2 size larger.
-Next time it'll be Size 10.
-They also breakdown faster in the sole and don't give good high arch support.
+After eight months, these shoes are still painful in the toe box, and I should have gone half a size larger.
+Next time, I’ll opt for size 10.
+They also break down faster in the sole and don't provide good high arch support.

-I'm trying a new aftermarket insole and while it solved the sole part, it seems to have the toebox tighter causing pain on my small toe.
-Might be the shoes are just too small.
+I’m trying a new aftermarket insole, and while it solved the sole issue, it seems to make the toe box tighter, causing pain on my small toe.
+It might just be that the shoes are too small.

 Comments